-In this guide we’ll go over everything you need to know about the all-new Pixel Slate.
-Google’s latest tablet and its vision for the future of Chrome OS.
-In a market dominated by the iPad Pro or new Surface Pro 6, Google’s Pixel Slate is an exciting new tablet computer with plenty to offer.
+Here’s everything you need to know about Google’s new Pixel Slate and when you can buy one.
+This device is Google’s latest tablet and its vision for the future of Chrome OS.
+In a market dominated by the iPad Pro or Surface Pro 6, Google’s Pixel Slate is an exciting new tablet computer with plenty to offer.

 - Pixel Slate is a powerful new tablet and laptop 2-in-1 running Chrome OS